 Nicorandil: May enhance the hyperkalemic effect of Potassium Salts.
 Monitor therapy

-Gastrointestinal: Abdominal pain, abdominal distress, diarrhea, flatulence, gastrointestinal hemorrhage (oral), gastrointestinal obstruction (oral), gastrointestinal perforation (oral), nausea, vomiting
+Gastrointestinal: Abdominal cramps, abdominal distress, abdominal pain, diarrhea, flatulence, gastrointestinal hemorrhage, gastrointestinal irritation, gastrointestinal obstruction, gastrointestinal perforation, gastrointestinal ulcer, nausea, vomiting

 Concerns related to adverse effects:

 • Extravasation: Vesicant/irritant (at concentrations >0.1 mEq/mL); ensure proper catheter or needle position prior to and during infusion.
 Avoid extravasation.

 • Hyperkalemia: May occur with IV or oral use.
 Potentially fatal hyperkalemia can develop rapidly and be asymptomatic.
 Use with caution or avoid use in patients with predisposing conditions for hyperkalemia (eg, chronic or severe renal impairment, extensive burns or tissue injury, heart failure, acute dehydration, systemic acidosis, adrenal insufficiency, or the administration of potassium-sparing diuretics).
 Monitor serum potassium closely.

 • Hypersensitivity/infusion reactions: Hypersensitivity/infusion reactions, including anaphylaxis and chills, may occur with parenteral administration of potassium containing solutions.
 Discontinue immediately if signs/symptoms of hypersensitivity/infusion reactions develop.